Dennisman219/ddeploy/README.md

 - `waitForUserInput`: Waits for user input with a timeout.
     - expecting the following environment parameters:
     - `timeout`: how long to wait without user input before continuing
+- `rsync`: Synchronizes files or directories between the local machine and a remote target using `rsync` (must be installed on both systems).
+    - expecting the following environment parameters:
+    - `source`: the source file or directory to synchronize
+    - `destination`: target destination.
+Can include ssh host
+    - `delete`: `true` or `false`.
+Sets the `--delete` flag for `rsync` if true
+    - `options` (optional): additional options to pass to the `rsync` command

 ## Custom Configuration and Modules